 The Psychology Department at Carson-Newman University seeks to provide an excellent undergraduate learning experience within a supportive Christian environment.
 The department is located in the Chambliss Building.
-Its facilities include biofeedback, counseling, and research labs.
 In addition to traditional academic courses, the Psychology Department offers several practical opportunities through community field work, internships, independent research projects and teaching assistantships.
 One distinguishing feature of the Psychology Department is our emphasis on community participation and service.
 Following graduation, alumni have entered a variety of vocational fields,including mental health, the ministry, education, law, research, business and industry.

-Students in both psychology majors are eligible for membership in Psi Chi, the national psychology honor society, and the Psychology Student Leadership Council, which helps plan departmental activities.
+Students in Psychology are eligible for membership in Psi Chi, the international psychology honor society.
+All students regardless of major or minor are invited to join the Psychology Student Association.

 Finally, the Psychology department also houses the Masters of Arts in Applied Social Justice.
 The Masters of Arts in Social Entrepreneurship is a fully accredited two-year, low residency (mostly online, some on campus) graduate program for individuals called to serve others through churches, faith-based & nonprofit community organizations, and other social enterprises that address root causes of poverty and related ills, and that empower people to help themselves.